Need some fun rainy day activities for kids? I am always looking for new things to do on a rainy day at home.

 What you need: 50 pennies (amount for 2 players)

 Kids each get a stack of 25 pennies and must stack them up in a minute’s time.
 Fastest one wins.
 This is harder than you think.

 What you Need: 50 M&Ms or Skittles, 2 Straws and 4 paper plates (amount for 2 players)

 Each child gets a straw, 25 M&Ms and 2 paper plates.
 The kids have one minute to move all the M&Ms from one plate to the other by sucking it at the end of the straw.

 These games would be great as birthday party activities and as school party games.
-I also love using Minute to Win it Games at school parties, they are always a hit.
-Have any upcoming school parties to plan?
-Try these easy Elementary School Party Games for Room Parents for more ideas and inspiration.
+I also love using Minute to Win it Games at school parties, they are always a hit!
+Or check out our list of easy Elementary School Party Games for Room Parents for more ideas and inspiration.

 If you want more indoor games and outdoor activities that won’t cost you a thing use our list of 60 Free Things to Do with Kids.
 These would be great for trying out a no-spend weekend with the kids.

 Head out on a family scavenger hunt through your neighborhood or a local nature trail for a free day out too.